-Make sure they are kept airtight as they may ferment in a heated car very easily.
+Make sure they are kept airtight, as they may ferment in a heated car very easily.

 Tips for Travelling With a Baby Under One Year

 Bassinets often fasten to bulkheads on an international flight.
-Call in advance to book them and they will put the request on your ticket.
+Call in advance to book them, and they will put the request on your ticket.
 Not all flights will offer this, but you can always check.

-Often, they are given on a first come, first serve basis, and they can all be taken.
+Often, they are given on a first-come, first-serve basis, and they can all be taken.
 That is why it is best to reserve them ahead of time.

 - When babies are safe to travel depends on the airline.
 Some need the baby to be a minimum of two days old, while others require them to be two weeks old.
 Each airline has different policies, so it is best to check with them ahead of time.

 Doctors recommend waiting until the infant’s immune system is developed more prior to flying.
-They usually ask that you wait until they are one month old, although many recommend, they are between the ages of three to six months.
+They usually ask that you wait until they are one month old, although many recommend they are between the ages of three to six months.

 The only alternative if your child is too young and you need to get somewhere is to travel by car.

 - Overall, travel with as few baby items as possible.
 The lighter the load, the easier travel becomes.
-Carrying things that are non-essentials just weighs you down and can make you tired.
+Carrying things that are non-essential just weighs you down and can make you tired.
 It also makes maneuvering through crowds increasingly difficult.

 Think about what you really need to take and pack accordingly.
 For young babies, they don’t require much other than food, changing and a quiet place to sleep.
 You will find that they may sleep through most of the trip because they may find the motion soothing.